Fast Fourier Transform

-If the result cannot be computed with hardware floats, software arithmetic by the MuPAD kernel is tried.
+If the result cannot be computed with hardware floating-point values, software arithmetic by the MuPAD kernel is tried.

-There may be several reasons for hardware arithmetic to fail:
+There can be several reasons for hardware arithmetic to fail:

-This option prevents conversion of the input data to floats.
+This option prevents conversion of the input data to floating-point values.

 If no return type is specified by this option, the result if of the same type and format as the input data.